YAC-Sponsored GCER 2013 Live-Blog Challenge

 - Your team may enter only 1 blog.
 However, as many members of your team may post to the blog as you wish.

-- Posterous allows posting from a mobile phone.
-Your team may wish to take advantage of this, so that you can post quick updates when you're not at your computer.
+- Choose a blogging service that allows posting from a mobile phone so that you can post quick updates when you're not at your computer.

 - Starting on the first day of the conference, your team should start live-blogging.